-President Joseph R. Biden, Jr. has announced his intent to nominate Colleen Duffy Kiko to serve as a Member of the Federal Labor Relations Authority (FLRA).
-Member Kiko has served as Member of the Federal Labor Relations Authority (FLRA) since December 2017 and served as FLRA Chairman from 2017 until January 2021.
+On February 11, 2025, President Donald Trump designated Colleen Duffy Kiko as Federal Labor Relations Authority (FLRA) Chairman.
+Chairman Kiko has served as Member of the FLRA since December 2017 and previously served as FLRA Chairman from 2017 until January 2021.

-Kiko has a long history with the FLRA, first working in its predecessor agency, the Labor Management Services Administration of the Department of Labor (DOL).
-When the FLRA opened its doors on January 1979, she began work in the Washington Regional Office investigating unfair labor practices.
-She ultimately moved into positions within the headquarters of the FLRA.
-From 2005 to 2008, Kiko served as FLRA General Counsel, having been nominated by President George W. Bush and unanimously confirmed by the U.S. Senate.
+Chairman Kiko has a long history with the FLRA.
+She worked in its predecessor agency, the Labor Management Services Administration of the Department of Labor (DOL).
+When the FLRA opened its doors in 1979, she began work in its Washington Regional Office investigating unfair labor practices and ultimately moved into positions within the headquarters of the FLRA.
+From 2005 to 2008, Chairman Kiko served as FLRA General Counsel, having been nominated by President George W. Bush and unanimously confirmed by the U.S. Senate.

-Prior to her FLRA Chairmanship, Kiko served as one of the three permanent Judges of the DOLs Employees' Compensation Appeals Board (ECAB), a position to which she was appointed in March of 2008.
+Prior to her first FLRA Chairmanship, Chairman Kiko served as one of the three permanent Judges of the DOLs Employees' Compensation Appeals Board (ECAB), a position to which she was appointed in March of 2008.
 She previously served as an ECAB Judge from 2002 through 2005.
-Kiko has also served in the Justice Department as an attorney advisor in the Civil Rights Division and as a Special Assistant to the U.S. Attorney, Eastern District of Virginia, in Alexandria, Virginia, as an Associate Counsel to the House Judiciary Committee, Subcommittee on Civil and Constitutional Rights, as well as in the private practice of law.
+Chairman Kiko has also served: in the Justice Department as an attorney advisor in the Civil Rights Division and as a Special Assistant to the U.S. Attorney, Eastern District of Virginia, in Alexandria, Virginia; as an Associate Counsel to the House Judiciary Committee, Subcommittee on Civil and Constitutional Rights; and as a private legal practitioner.

-Kiko holds a J.D. from Antonin Scalia Law School and a B.S. degree from North Dakota State University.
+Chairman Kiko holds a J.D. from Antonin Scalia Law School and a B.S. degree from North Dakota State University.
 She was born and raised in North Dakota, and she lives in Virginia with her husband, Phil.
-They have four children and eight grandchildren.
+They have four children and nine grandchildren.

-For more information on FLRA leadership, click here.
+For more background on Chairman Kiko and other FLRA leadership, click here.